WHAT IS A SIMMER?

 A simmer is a method of cooking that uses a moderate heat to gently soften foods while slowly combining seasonings and ingredients.
-It’s often used for soups, stews and slow cooking meat.
+It’s often used for soups, stews and slow cooking meat, especially in a cast iron Dutch oven on the stovetop.
 The definition of simmer is to cook a liquid just below the boiling point (212°F), with a range around 185°F to 205°F.

 What is a simmer vs. a boil?

 Simmering cooks at lower temperatures with less agitation, allowing you to slowly incorporate flavors into your dishes.
 A simmer allows lower heat to penetrate food more slowly and is a better choice for delicate foods that might break apart in a rapid boil.
 It’s also ideal for proteins like a large cut of meat that will become tender if cooked low and slow and become tough if cooked quickly at high temperatures.

 Boiling cooks at higher temperatures of 212°F or more and is better suited for pasta, grains and root vegetables.
 Boiling breaks down and softens food at a more rapid rate, with the increased evaporation creating concentrated flavors.

 To most easily gauge a simmer, simply watch the amount of bubbles rising from the bottom of the pot to the surface of your liquid.
 At a low simmer the liquid will have minimal movement with only a few, tiny bubbles rising intermittently, accompanied by little wisps of steam.
 As the heat is increased to a full simmer, more steady streams of small bubbles will start to rise and multiply.
 The bubbles will break the surface occasionally, but most of the motion should remain under the surface.

 In contrast, when you boil a liquid expect to see large bubbles throughout the pot, rapidly breaking the surface.
 There will be much more rolling motion in the liquid and larger amounts of steam.